DynoTheCrux/BreathingReco/README.md

-# MagicWand-TFLite-ESP32-MPU6050
+# Respiratory Distress Recognition

-This Project contains all necessary code and scripts to train a gesture recognition model ([TensorFlow Lite](https://tensorflow.org/lite/microcontrollers/overview)) usable with an ESP32 and a MPU6050 IMU.
+This Project contains all necessary code and scripts to train a respiratory distress recognition model ([TensorFlow Lite](https://tensorflow.org/lite/microcontrollers/overview)) usable with an Arduino Nano BLE Sense and a LEAP capacitive stretch sensor.

 ## Setup